ollypom/fargate-kaniko/README.md

     --cli-input-json file://kaniko-taskdef.json
 ```

-Finally we are able to run the ECS Task.
-The run task definition will also need
+Finally we can run the ECS Task.
+This Run Task definition will also need to
-to updated with the relevant AWS VPC, Subnet, Secruity Group and ECS Cluster.
+updated with the relevant AWS VPC, Subnet, Secruity Group and ECS Cluster.

 ```
 aws ecs run-task \